rmarting/strimzi-migration-demo/README.md

-# Red Hat AMQ Streams Migration Demo
+# Strimzi Migration Demo

 This repo includes a set of resources to demonstrate how Apache MirrorMaker2 could help in a migration from a source Apache Kafka cluster to another Apache Kafka cluster :rocket:.

+For more context, please review our [blog post](https://blog.jromanmartin.io/2021/11/19/migrating-kafka-with-mirror-maker2.html).

 The scenario covered in this repo is to have an Active-Passive deployment of Apache Kafka clusters deployed in different OpenShift clusters.